alexandrglm/chord-extractor-2024/README.md

-# Chordy v0.2 - Musical analyzer
+# Chord-yzer v0.2 - Musical analyzer
 ## Chord Extraction & Database & Analysis Tool
 _Should be the real alternative to Chordify, but free and offline._